na-na-hi/renget/archive/botmakersecretsanta.md

 ##MAILS ARE SENT
 If you got a message from botmakersecretsanta2@proton.me or botmakiesecretsanta@proton.me, don't worry, those are both me.
 I had to make alts because my head is a bowl full of jelly and I forgot Proton had a limit.

-##Submission date: Right now
+##Submission date: the past
-It is currently Christmas somewhere.
-If you've finished your bot, you can post it now.
+It is no longer Christmas.
+Your time is up.